 The Adventure

-After using a tiny bathroom and going back to the spot where the previous bus had dropped me, another bus showed up moments later.
+After using a tiny bathroom and going back to the spot where the previous bus had dropped me, another one showed up moments later.

 ¿Los Encuentros?